yangryu321/webAPIwithSQL/README.md

 <br>

 ## What I learned
+###*About Angular* :
-*About Angular* : First time using a JavaScript frontend framework.
-Learning TypeScript is actually pretty fun.
-The syntax is not <br/> quite the same as c# or other c based language that I know but it's pretty powerful with the components structure with Angular. <br/>
-It is actually not that different from the asp.net core front end, they both have a layout page, and it renders your<br/>
-page to that layout page, the only thing is it's called "index.html" in Angular but layout.cshtml in asp.net core.
+First time using a JavaScript frontend framework.
+Learning TypeScript is actually pretty fun.<br/> The syntax is not quite the same as c# or other c based language that I know but it's pretty <br/> powerful with the components structure with Angular.
+It is actually not that different from the<br/> asp.net core front end, they both have a layout page, and it renders your page to that layout <br/> page, the only thing is it's called "index.html" in Angular but layout.cshtml in asp.net core.
 But I do feel <br/>
 Angular is more powerful when it comes to frontend development with all the features supported.

-*About asp.net core webAPI* :
+###*About asp.net core webAPI* :
 After learning MVC, it's pretty easy to understand what is going on with webapi.
-For example the middleware setup and routing.<br/>
-It's very lightweight, even lighter with minimalAPI, and only write what you need.
-Just don't forget to enable cors to use it <br/>
-with other frameworks.<br/>
+For example the <br/> middleware setup and routing.
+It's very lightweight, even lighter with minimalAPI, and only write <br/> what you need.
+Just don't forget to enable cors to use it with other frameworks.<br/>

 ## Epilogue